orbs-network/validator-instructions/public/orbs-public-beta.md

 ### Allocate Orbs Node address and private key
 The Orbs Node address is a standard Ethereum Address.
 This address is used for (1) signing blocks on the Orbs network, and for (2) sending transactions to Orbs PoS smart contracts on Ethereum.
 Therefore, the Orbs node stores and uses the node address's private key.
 As such, the private key should be different from the Guardian private key.

 During normal operation, Orbs node automatically sends transactions to the PoS smart contracts on Ethereum (e.g. to execute reward distribution or to signal that it is in sync with the network and ready to enter a committee).
 The Orbs Node address should hold enough ETH to fund the gas for transactions sent to the PoS contracts.
-It is the Guardian's responsibility to periodically verify the Orbs node address has a balance of 0.5 - 1 ETH.
+It is the Guardian's responsibility to periodically verify the Orbs node address has a balance of at least 0.5 ETH.

+Note - To complete registration, the Orbs node address is required to start with at least 1 ETH.

 Orbs Node address and private key should be generated in a secure fashion and the private key is required during node deployment (see below).